Margaret Utinsky: World War II

 She was shocked by the state of the survivors of the Bataan Death March.
 She resolved to do all she could to help the POWs that survived.
 Beginning with small actions, she soon became part of a clandestine resistance network that provided food, money, and medicine such as quinine to the thousands of POWs at Camp O'Donnell, and later at the Cabanatuan prison camp.
 After she learned that her husband had died in the prison camp, she redoubled her efforts to save as many men as possible.
 Her code name was "Miss U," which also became the title of her 1948 book about her World War II exploits.
 More often, however, she was called "the old lady" or "auntie," as she was much older than most of her associates.

-Suspected of helping prisoners, the Japanese arrested her, held her at Fort Santiago prison, and tortured her for 32 days.
+Suspected of helping prisoners, the Japanese arrested her, held her at Fort Santiago, and tortured her for 32 days.
 When confronted with passenger log of the Washington listing her name, she insisted she had lied so she could work as a nurse.
 She was beaten daily, hung with her arms tied behind her back, and sexually assaulted.
 During one night, five Filipinos were beheaded in front of her cell.
 On another night, an American soldier was tied to her cell gate and beaten to death.
 His flesh lodged in her hair.
 She was then confined to a dungeon for four days without food or water.
 She never revealed her true identity and was released after signing a statement attesting to her good treatment.